Jackie Chan Adventures (video game)

-Jackie Chan Adventures is a 2004 action video game based on the animated series of the same name, which focuses on a fictionalized version of Hong Kong action film star Jackie Chan.
+Jackie Chan Adventures is a 2004 action video game based on the animated television series of the same name, which features a fictionalized version of Hong Kong action film star Jackie Chan.
 The game was developed by Atomic Planet Entertainment, published by Sony Pictures Television's sister company, Sony Computer Entertainment, and released for the PlayStation 2 on October 1, 2004, in Europe.

 The game is compatible with the EyeToy.
 An Xbox version was also announced but ultimately never released.
-In May 2005, Hip Games (a subsidiary of Hip Interactive) announced it would be publishing the game for North America, and was featured at E3 2005 as a part of their lineup.
-However, in July of that same year, Hip Interactive went bankrupt, and no one else picked up the title for a North American release.
-Jackie, Jade, Uncle, Valmont and Shendu were voiced by their original actors.
+Jackie, Jade, Uncle, Valmont, and Shendu were voiced by their original actors.

 Story

 The plot is a retelling of the show's first two seasons, combining both story arcs into a single saga.
-Jackie Chan is enlisted by Section 13 to retrieve twelve magical Talismans that have been scattered across the globe before they can be claimed by the Dark Hand whilst preventing their leader, Valmont, from using the Pan'ku Box to release eight Demon Sorcerers from the Netherworld.
+Section 13 enlists Jackie Chan to retrieve twelve magical Talismans scattered across the globe before they can be claimed by the Dark Hand.
+Simultaneously, he must prevent their leader, Valmont, from using the Pan'ku Box to release eight Demon Sorcerers from the Netherworld.